MOTHER CAPITAL INSTITUTIONAL PARTNERS

 Capital Markets Architecture

-This includes debt market architecture, issuer readiness, investor-grade framing, use-of-proceeds logic, reporting pathways, and frameworks for gender-linked capital mobilisation.
+This includes debt-market architecture, issuer readiness, investor-grade framing, use-of-proceeds logic, reporting pathways, and frameworks for gender-linked capital mobilisation.

 Sovereign Competitiveness